DeepNought/GetDataProject/README.md

 variables.
 Before writing the table to file the tidy data frame was sorted by subject using the *dplyr arrange()* function.
 See the R script for details.
 The table was written to a file named **tidy.txt** using *write.table()* with the optional arguments *row.names* and *quote* both set to FALSE, and this file was submitted to the Coursera class site as part of this project's requirements.

-The table can be read back into R using *read.table("tidy.txt", header = TRUE)*
+The table can be read back into R using *read.table("tidy.txt", header = TRUE).*  Note that the data frame that was written to file had the subject and activity columns as factors and all other columns as numeric.
+The table read in by *read.table()* above will read the activity as factor and the subject as integer and all other columns as numeric.

 [3]: http://www.jstatsoft.org/v59/i10/paper
 [1]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones